rginestou/Antlia/docs/examples/calculator.rst

 These first two lines specify parameters relevant to the window.::

 	.title Calculator
-	.resolution 400 500
+	.resolution 400px 500px

-The window will thereby have *Calculator* as a title, and have a resolution of 400x500.
+The window will thereby have *Calculator* as a title, and a resolution of 400x500px.

 The most basic tool to structure a layout is the grid.
-Like any other element, we declare a grid by writting the ``grid`` keyword followed by its name, here ``main_grid``.
+Like any other element, we declare a grid by writing the ``grid`` keyword followed by its name, here ``main_grid``.

 The following two lines are the grid parameters.
 Here, we only need two rows, the first will take 20% of the space, the other 80%.::

-	grid man_grid
+	grid main_grid
-		.rows 0.2 0.8
+		.rows 20% 80%
-		.cols 1.0
+		.cols 100%

 The two rows need to be filled with elements.